Nicola Sturgeon: Covid travel curbs 'may need to go further'

 She said "we must be open minded to doing anything" to keep people safe.

-From 04:00 on Tuesday, people travelling into the UK from any destination will have to take a PCR test by the end of the second day after arrival, and self-isolate until they get a negative result.
+From 04:00 on Tuesday, it is expected that people travelling into the UK from any destination will have to take a PCR test by the end of the second day after arrival, and self-isolate until they get a negative result.

 And everyone who comes into contact with a case of Omicron will have to self-isolate, even if they have had both vaccine doses.